PRB18/Financial_policy_RAG/Readme.md

 - all 3 nodes are working — ChromaDB retrieval and Tavily live search are both returning results
 - the compare node is still empty — comparison logic and LLM not added yet
 - the query is hardcoded for now, later will be connected with FastAPI
-- LLM will be added to the compare node to generate a final answer
+- Groq LLM is now added to the compare node to generate a final answer